SamuelWhitton/natural-daina/README.md

 ## The Lexical Splitter

 **\`** is the lexical splitter.
 The lexical splitter is used in pairs, the second usage must come just before a token ([see grammar](#grammar)).
 The token is 'stitched' to the end of the first lexical splitter.
+When there are multiple uses of the lexical splitter, later splitters are stiched before earlier ones.
 Take the following example:
 ```
 [] (Line, Point) {
     [Point] a = \[Point]:randomPoint;